HiPhish/info.vim/HACKING.rst

 Testing
 #######

-Testing uses  Vader_ for testing.
-Testing is very poor  at the moment,  so any more test cases are welcome.
+Testing uses Vader_ for testing, see the Contributing file for details.

 .. _Vader: https://github.com/junegunn/vader.vim